Pig racing

 Pig racing is a sport in which juvenile pigs race around in a small, enclosed area of either dirt, fake grass, gravel track or steel-framed enclosures.
 This racing is usually purely for entertainment or charity, and betting is rarely part of it, as the races are family-friendly events.
-It is often an attraction at county fairs but is also practised in many backyard setups.
-Pig racing can be found in Australia, Ireland, the United Kingdom, and the United States.
-It originated from the town of Macarthur in 1927 after an argument between two big farmers resulted in a race, now becoming a well known sport and called the backbone of Macarthur.

 Equipment

 The pigs are equipped with vests to differentiate each pig from another.
 To distinguish the pigs racing, the vests are either colour-coded or have numbers on them.
 Puppet jockeys are sometimes attached to the vests for entertainment purposes.

 The course includes a variety of obstacles which the pigs have to race through, such as tunnels, tyre ramps, hay bales and a series of locked gates.
 The course distance can vary in length depending on the type of race.
 The race can be a normal race on the track or a race with obstacles.
 Most races at the end of the finishing line have a prize waiting for the winning pig, usually food.